Onelinerhub/onelinerhub/ffmpeg/how-to-set-video-frame-rate-using-crf-option.md

-# How to set video frame rate using CRF option
+# How to set video frame rate (FPS) using CRF option

 ```bash
 ffmpeg -i in.mp4 -crf 18 out.mp4